Cooper Legrand

-Cooper Legrand (born 30 December 1998) is a Mauritian professional footballer who plays as a midfielder for Kingston City and the Mauritius national football team.
+Cooper Legrand (born 30 December 1998) is a Mauritian professional footballer who plays as a midfielder for Port Melbourne Sharks and the Mauritius national football team.

 Club career

 Legrand started his senior professional career at Richmond in the 2017 NPL Victoria 2 East season after scoring 40 goals in 44 games in the 2017 NPL 2 Under-20 league and the 2016 NPL Under-18 league.

 International career

 At the youth level, Cooper represented Mauritius national under-20 football team in the 2017 COSAFA U-20 Cup.

 Legrand received his first two call-ups to Mauritius Senior National Team from Francisco Filho for an October 2017 friendly match against Equatorial Guinea and a March 2018 friendly match against Macau.

 He was called back to Mauritius by Fidy Rasoanaivo for the 2025 Africa Cup of Nations qualification matches against Chad in March 2024.